Blogging is the most simple and easy-to-understand job out there, but learning how to start one can be the real challenge.

-Not all hosting providers are created equal and you can only understand this if you have dealt with it on your own.
+Not all hosting providers are created equal, and you can only understand this if you have dealt with it on your own.

-Lucky for you, I have done enough testing for the both of us, so you get to go with the best.
+Lucky for you, I have done enough testing for both of us, so you get to go with the best.

-There are dozens of web hosting services out there but I will only recommend a handful as there are only a few that I would ever use myself.
+There are dozens of web hosting services out there, but I will only recommend a handful as there are only a few that I would ever use myself.

-This is a big deal for your soon to be career and I wouldn’t settle for anything less.
+This is a big deal for your soon-to-be career, and I wouldn’t settle for anything less.

-Start with the best and you won’t have to worry about changing anything when you start making money.
+Start with the best, and you won’t have to worry about changing anything when you start making money.

-For hosting, I personally use SiteGround.
+For hosting, I use WPX, but SiteGround also works great.

-They have everything you need and you can bet that your site will be up and running 100% of the time.
+They have everything you need, and you can bet that your site will be up and running 100% of the time.

 For $3.95/month, you can’t beat what they have to offer.

-They are really that good and you can see that just from the way your site performs.
+They are really that good, and you can see that just from the way your site performs.